pyquantum/matsubara/README.md

 conda install -c conda-forge numpy scipy qutip
 ```

-# Example
+# Examples
+In `matsubara/docs/source/examples/` there are several examples from the paper which can be easily
-Computing the Matsubara and non Matsubara modes.
+reproduced.
+The basic calcalation of the Matsubara and non Matsubara modes can be done in the following way:
 ```python
 from matsubara.correlation import (nonmatsubara_exponents,
                                    matsubara_zero_exponents,